Investing during a bear market

 Bear markets don’t last as long as bull markets

-While there have been similar occurrences of bull and bear markets in history, bear markets often don’t last as long as bull markets do.
+There have been similar occurrences of bull and bear markets in history, and it is interesting to note that bear markets often don’t last as long as bull markets do.
 Taking the S&P 500 as an example, a typical bear market lasts just over 9.5 months while bull markets last for an average of 2.7 years.

 In other words, financial markets spend more time experiencing a sustained period on the up rather than down.
-This doesn’t sound all too bad for long-term investors, right?
+This sounds positive for long-term investors, right?
 As such, it is worth re-assessing the risk-reward of putting fresh funds to work.

 What to take note of before investing

-Once you have set these savings aside, you should consider making them work harder for you via investing wisely.
-If you are just starting out and do not have sufficient funds for lump-sum investing - it typically requires somewhere between $1,000 and $5,000 per security - there are more affordable options available.
+After securing this financial safety net, consider investing your remaining funds wisely.
+If you are just starting out and do not have sufficient funds for effective lump-sum investing - it typically requires somewhere between S$1,000 and S$5,000 per security - there are more affordable options available.

 Whatever option you choose, remember to only invest the amount that you can afford to do without in the short term as investing comes with risks and needs time to grow.
 Do your due diligence and understand the investment products before going ahead and adopt a diversified approach.